Hosting

 - Production: where all the tested and stable code lives.
 The production environment is open and accessible to the world.

-It is essential that both servers are setup at the beginning of the development process.
+It is essential that both servers are set up at the beginning of the development process.
 Doing so reduces the risk of having different configurations between staging and production.

 The staging and production environments must be identical in their configuration.
 Otherwise, a feature that works on staging may end up not working on production, and it could go unnoticed for a while.